-This guidance is largely based on the prior work of the State of Illinois's Crisis Standard of Care Workgroup (Workgroup), which was established in 2014 to develop a statewide crisis of care plan in response to the Institute of Medicine's "Establishing Crisis Standards of Care for Use in Disaster Situations: A Letter Report (2009)."
-The ethics subcommittee of the Workgroup focused on the ethical framework for delivery of health care in crisis situations and produced a whitepaper entitled, "Ethical Guidance for Crisis Standards of Care in Illinois" (Ethics Whitepaper) (attached as Appendix A).
+The guidance is largely based on the prior work of the State of Illinois's Crisis Standard of Care Workgroup, which was established in 2014 to develop a statewide crisis of care plan in response to the Institute of Medicine's "Establishing Crisis Standards of Care for Use in Disaster Situations: A Letter Report (2009)."
+The ethics subcommittee of this workgroup focused on the ethical framework for delivery of health care in crisis situations and produced a whitepaper entitled, "Ethical Guidance for Crisis Standards of Care in Illinois" (Ethics Whitepaper).
 The Ethics Whitepaper has been a crucial tool to assist health care entities in developing ethically sound policies.
-In addition, the IDPH's ESF-8 Plan: Catastrophic Incident Response Annex (ESF-8 CIR Annex) provides facility-specific "Crisis Care and Resource Allocation Tactics" to provide health care providers with resource allocation strategies that may be implemented during catastrophic incidents.
+In addition, the IDPH's ESF-8 Plan: Catastrophic Incident Response Annex (ESF-8 CIR Annex), provides facility-specific "Crisis Care and Resource Allocation Tactics" to provide health care providers with resource allocation strategies that may be implemented during catastrophic incidents.